OTUSOFE365025/project-group31-crn45894/README.md

  NR2:
-Decoupled model architecture A microservice-style separation between AI model and backend does not harm modifiability; in fact, it provides support for QA-3.
+Decoupled model architecture A microservice-style separation between AI model and backend dont harm modifiability but it provides support for QA-3.

  NR3: